-Israel must open nuclear reactors to IAEA inspectors: Qatar
+Israel must open its nuclear reactors to atomic agency inspectors after Gaza bombing, says Qatar

 Qatar has called on Israel to open its nuclear facilities to inspection by the world’s top nuclear watchdog.